Florida profit, loss, and equity calculator, for 2026 exam math.

 For exam math, depreciation often means a decrease in market value.

-Profit includes more context than simple appreciation, especially when costs are given.
+Profit includes more context than simple appreciation when basis items and selling costs are given.

 Separate value change, equity, and actual profit.